Hockey on the Rock — Sudbury’s Legendary Pond Hockey Festival

 PHOR 12x18 Posters-2402

 Sudbury’s annual Pond Hockey Festival was first established when a small, but enthusiastic, group of organizers saw a lack of organized outdoor winter activities in the Greater Sudbury area.
 To inject some excitement into what can be a long, cold winter, the Pond Hockey Festival was launched with 83 teams registered in its first year.
-Though the festival has since grown in size and activity, it has stayed true to the founders’ original vision, which is to provide a showcase for winter sport and activity in Greater Sudbury.
+Though the festival has since grown in size and activity, it has stayed true to the founders’ original vision, which is to provide a showcase for winter sports and activities in Greater Sudbury.

 PHOR 12x18 Posters-2783

 Over 120 volunteers and several corporate sponsors contribute to making the weekend a success, and even the players pitch in and help out.
-In typical pond hockey fashion, at the end of each game, the team scoring the most number of goals is responsible for cleaning the ice.
+In typical pond hockey fashion, at the end of each game, the team scoring the most goals is responsible for cleaning the ice.

 Sudbury's hockey roots run deep, and the city has produced more than its fair share of pro hockey players, from Randy Carlyle to Kay Whitmore and Todd Bertuzzi, to name a few.
 Many Pond Hockey Festival participants are drawn to the sense of nostalgia that playing pond hockey can induce.
 With just ice, skates, sticks and pucks, the festival honours the hockey of our childhood, the game in its purest form.